 - Practice implementing the key functions of a manager through hands-on exercises

 - Increase your ability to motivate and engage others

 - Examine proven tools to set and manage performance expectations

-- Learn to create and maintain effective collaboration and teamwork
+- Learn to build and maintain eﬀective collaboration and teamwork

 - Discover ways to work through difficult conversations and discipline issues

-This seminar is designed for all newly appointed managers, supervisors or project leaders as well as those with up to five years of management experience.
-It is particularly helpful to professionals with several years of technical expertise who have been promoted into management or team leader positions.
-The concepts and examples are relevant to all functional areas including finance, production, marketing, sales, human resources and information technology.
+This seminar is designed for all newly appointed managers, supervisors or project leaders as well as those with up to five years’ management experience.
+It is particularly helpful to professionals with several years’ technical expertise who have been promoted to management or team leader positions.
+The concepts and examples are relevant to all functional areas.

 Topics covered during the program

 - Program introduction